Sjha02463/talk-a-tive/README.md

-# Babble - MERN Stack Chat Application
+# Talk-a-tive - MERN Stack Chat Application

-Babble is a full-stack chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+Talk-a-tive is a full-stack chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to create accounts, join chat rooms, and engage in real-time conversations with other users.
-With features like user authentication, group chats, and more, Babble provides a seamless and interactive chatting experience.
+With features like user authentication, group chats, and more, Talk-a-tive provides a seamless and interactive chatting experience.

 ## Table of Contents